Menu

 “The government has also confirmed today that it will not be extending Right to Buy to housing associations because of the substantial costs to the taxpayer and the likely reduction in social housing stock.”

-Although all the details have not yet been released (and it would appear that the HBC councillors have been kept in the dark), Southern Housing will have calculated the profit and loss for such a major project.
+Although all the details have not yet been released, Southern Housing will have calculated the profit and loss for such a major project.
 On the plus side, the scheme will marginally increase the pool of social housing and offer modern, heat-efficient and accessible accommodation to local people.
-However, the funding model allows corporations in the UK and abroad to benefit from a secure stream of largely tax-funded rental payments, whilst securing their rising asset of rental properties.
+However, the funding model allows corporations in the UK and abroad to benefit from a secure stream of largely tax-funded rental payments on a rising asset of rental properties.

 If you’re enjoying HOT and would like us to continue providing fair and balanced reporting on local matters please consider making a donation.
 Click here to open our PayPal donation link.
 Thank you for your continued support!